What image comes to mind when you hear the word “retirement”?

 And the findings were grim.
 Really grim.

-Even the slightly-over-50% of households who did have retirement savings didn’t have very much: The median number is a terrifyingly low $5,000.
+Even the slightly-over-50% of households who did have retirement savings didn’t have very much: The median number is a terrifyingly mere $5,000.

 Unsurprisingly, the numbers favored the wealthiest and most established groups — those who already need to worry the least about fiscal matters.
 Think white, male and college-educated.

-Two-thirds of black and Hispanic families had no retirement savings whatsoever, while the inverse is true of their white counterparts.
+Two-thirds of black and Hispanic families had no retirement savings whatsoever, while one-third of their white counterparts were in the same boat.
 Families headed by a college grad had three times as much saved as those headed by someone with a high school diploma.

 Of course, this makes perfect sense: The wealthiest are most able to put money aside for retirement.